 Note to Viewers about Living Wills

 There are many Advance Healthcare Directives (Living Wills) in circulation these days, but not all of them are in unison with the authentic Teaching of the Catholic Church.
-This means that before signing a Living Will, Catholics need to thoroughly investigate the fidelity of the Living Will to the Magisterium.
-Remember that as a Catholic, it is a sin to request an immoral act to be done to yourself in your Advance Healthcare Directive (An example of an immoral act requested in an Advance Healthcare Directive is requesting euthanasia.
+This means that before signing a Living Will, or requesting a Proxy/Durable power of attorney for healthcare, Catholics need to thoroughly investigate the fidelity of the document to the Magisterium.
+Remember that as a Catholic, it is a sin to request an immoral act to be done to yourself in your Advance Healthcare Directive (An example of an immoral act requested in an Advance Healthcare Directive, is requesting euthanasia.
 See resources below for more information on moral and immoral acts requested in an Advance Healthcare Directive.).
-Furthermore, if you find a Living Will that is faithful to the Magisterium, make sure that it meets the proper legal requirements of your state.
-You never want to sign a Living Will that could produce legal problems.
+Furthermore, if you find a Living Will or a Proxy/Durable power of attorney for healthcare document, that is faithful to the Magisterium, make sure that it meets the proper legal requirements of your state.
+You never want to sign a document that could produce legal problems.

-The following Living Wills deals with the United States of America.
-If you reside in a different nation, contact the following organizations to help direct you to find a Pro-Life Living Will in your nation: Here are some Pro-Life Living Wills (Wills To Live):
+The following Living Wills and Proxies/Durable power of attorney for healthcare, deals with the United States of America.
+If you reside in a different nation, contact the following organizations to help direct you to find a Pro-Life Living Will, and Proxy/Durable power of attorney for healthcare in your nation: Here are some Pro-Life Living Wills (Wills To Live) and Proxies:

 Lastly, it is highly encouraged that before making an End-of-Life decision, to have a member of the clergy who is in unison with the Magisterium, give his spiritual guidance in the decision making process.